-- Effective October, 2021 glass is no longer accepted in local curbside recycling programs.
+- Glass is no longer accepted in local curbside recycling programs.
 Find out more under "Is this Recyclable." - As recycling markets change, the items collected at the curb need to adjust to ensure that all of your recyclables can make it to their next best use.
 Most household items like plastic bottles, cans, paper and cardboard are still recyclable. - It has become increasingly important that you ONLY place approved recyclables into your recycling cart.
 All non-approved items are considered garbage, or contamination.
-That's according to latest guidelines from domestic recycling mills. - For more information about what is recyclable, check the recycling guide on our website: www.wmnorthwest.com/cashmere.
-This guide will be mailed to all customers annually.
+That's according to latest guidelines from domestic recycling mills. - For more information about what is recyclable, check the recycling guide on our website: www.wmnorthwest.com/kennewick.
+This guide is mailed to all customers annually.